Money

 The reason is aid and charity are not directed to the right people.
 In developing countries, women are generally the ones who decide how the family should spend its money.
 This makes them the most responsible spenders in their communities.
 So giving women aid is more likely to get effective results.

-Duterimbere turned to be successful because it let local women, instead of so-called experts, decide where money should be spent.
+Duterimbere turned out to be successful because it let local women, instead of so-called experts, decide where money should be spent.
 It goes against the prevailing aid industry logic that dictates where the money should be spent.

 The microloans effectively helped poor communities rise out of poverty.
 The problem was a lot of women were not paying them back.

-Many people face this frustrating problem that they can't get bank loans because they are considered too poor to qualify.
-But without a loan, they can't start their business to earn a proper livelihood.
+Many people face the frustrating problem that they can’t get bank loans because they are considered too poor to qualify.
+But without a loan, they can’t start their business to earn a proper livelihood.

-This cycle happens because prevailing banks often think that poor people who suffer from a poverty culture don't want to better themselves.
-So banks assume when they give loans to them, they never pay it back.
+This cycle happens because prevailing banks often think that poor people who suffer from a poverty culture don’t want to better themselves.
+So banks assume when they give loans to them, they never pay them back.

 But the vast success of micro creditors has shown that this thinking is incorrect.
 Poor people can and do pay back as long as they are accountable.

-Acountabltiily was the key that enables Duterimbere to get more loan repayments.
+Acountabltiily was the key that enabled Duterimbere to get more loan repayments.
 At the beginning of the company, very few people would pay their loans back because they saw no reason to.
 Why would a finance company backed by the rich miss a small loan?

 To combat such faults, the company sent a message to the borrower that they absolutely have to pay back loans.
 If the borrower fails to repay, she can not borrow again with no excuses.